“To sleep, perchance to bark.”

 - Your pup sleeping in your bed isn’t just because your bed is comfortable, it means that your puppy sees you as part of the pack and feels firmly bonded to you.
-Even when your dog takes up your entire full-size bed and kicks you while you try to sleep, or sleeps between your legs, remember it’s just because your dog loves you and see you as a part of their pack.
+Even when your dog takes up your entire full-size bed and kicks you while you try to sleep, or sleeps between your legs, remember it’s just because your dog loves you and sees you as a part of their pack.

 Abnormal sleeping behaviors mimic those in humans, so keep an eye out for:

-- Not sleeping and being restless at night is a huge problem and cause of concern.
+- Not sleeping and being restless at night is a huge problem and a cause of concern.
 Even though it may be annoying to hear your dog tromp around the living room at 3 AM, your dog may be suffering from anxiety, pain, or even allergies.

 - On the opposite side of not sleeping, a dog could perhaps sleep too much.
-Oversleeping isn’t another primary cause of concern; but if it does seem unusual for your pup, then it’s best to get them checked out
+Oversleeping isn’t another primary cause of concern; but if it does seem unusual for your pup, then it’s best to get them checked out.

 - Rapidly breathing in their sleep isn’t necessarily a cause for concern, as smaller dogs often breathe more than larger dogs, and puppies breathe faster than older dogs.
 However, if your dog is having difficulty breathing, then that needs to get checked out ASAP.

-- Dogs can also have seizures while sleeping, and it may be hard to tell at first if the dog is dreaming or seizing.
+- Dogs can also have seizures while sleeping, and it may be hard to tell at first if the dog is dreaming or having a seizure.
 If you can wake your dog up, then they just had an exciting dream, if the dog won’t come out of the violent state, then it is most likely a seizure.
 Violent muscle activity will also accompany the seizure, shaking, and thrashing; these aren’t the same as simple twitching during sleep.